genepattern/tfsites.loadGenome/docs/v1/index.md

 ## Introduction

-tfsites.LoadGenome converts fasta file into dictionary and stores it as a pickled file..
+tfsites.LoadGenome converts fasta file into dictionary and stores it as a pickled file to be used in subsequet tfsites modules.

 ## Functionality